jenfly/pydata-intro-workshop/README.md

 A little bit of previous experience with Python or another coding language would be helpful, but not required!

 ### Description
 In this workshop, you will develop skills with powerful data analysis tools from Python's rich ecosystem of libraries.
 If you're wrestling with spreadsheets on a regular basis and want to find better ways to analyze and visualize your data, handle messy and missing data, and automate repetitive tasks, this workshop is for you.
-If you're a software developer or other Python enthusiast who is curious about Python's data analysis capabilities, this workshop is also for you!
+If you're coming from another data analysis environment (R, Matlab, etc.) or you're a Python enthusiast who is curious about Python's data analysis capabilities, this workshop is also for you!

-Working with real-world data and the [Pandas](https://pandas.pydata.org/) library, you'll learn how to load data from a comma-separated values (csv) file, quickly summarize it from many different angles, and visualize it in graphs&mdash;all with just a few lines of code.
+Working with real-world data and the Pandas library, you'll learn how to load data from a comma-separated values (csv) file, quickly summarize it from many different angles, and visualize it in graphs—all with just a few lines of code.
 You'll also learn how to dive into the data for a deeper analysis with techniques such as subsets, filters, text processing, and aggregation.

 ### Setup
 When the slides, data files, and other workshop materials are ready, I'll provide a link here to download them as a zipped folder.